fablabbcn/smartcitizen-iscape-docs/docs/Living Lab Station.md

 ![](https://i.imgur.com/9slH1Ze.png)

-Some helpful and important notes before you start:
+Some helpful and **important notes** before you start:

+!!! warning
+    :warning: We will need you to send us the following information once you are done with the setup: the *device ID*, which appears in the URL of your device https://smartcitizen.me/kits/*XXXX* and the physical station ID that corresponds to that *device ID*, which can be found in a sticker underneath.

 !!! warning
     We keep track internally of all sensor deployments and it is very important not to swap the internal components between Station to avoid mismatchs on the calibration data.